V1merX/weatherBot/README.md

 <hr>

 ## Installation
-1. Register on [OpenWeatherMap](https://openweathermap.org) and get your first API key
+1. Register on [OpenWeatherMap](https://openweathermap.org) and get your first API key.
-1. Copy the key and enter it in <b>main.go</b> apiKey
+1. Copy the key and enter it in <b>main.go</b> apiKey.
 2. Start the programme and enter your city.

 <hr>